dengpilled/exocore/_journal/Abandoned Platform Hopping.md

 ![[Pasted image 20221129004521.png]]

-In what world would you and 3 friends not be able to live inside t
+In what world would you and 3 friends not be able to live inside the